Skip to main content

 Returnself

-Besides applying the whole Style, you can also call those methods of Style directly on it, which means:
+Span inherits from Style, besides applying a whole Style, you can also call those methods of Style directly on it, which means:

 local style = ui.Style():fg("white"):bg("black"):bold()